 - symptoms of dehydration, such as dark urine, thirst, dry mouth, feeling lightheaded, or urinating less frequently

 A person can prevent dehydration by drinking plenty of water.
-It is also important to drink liquids containing electrolytes, such as:
+It is also important to drink liquids containing electrolytes,

 - broths and clear soups